AlanXia0118/MNIST_DIY/README.md

 # MNIST_DIY
-Official Tensorflow MNIST program with implementations of Opencv to recognize hand-written digits from your own pictures.
+Official Tensorflow MNIST program, with implementations of Opencv to recognize hand-written digits from your own pictures.